gnosispay/account-kit/README.md

 Software development kit that facilitates the interaction with onchain Gnosis Pay accounts.

 For each relevant account action, this SDK provides a function that populates transaction payloads.
-The generated payloads are relay ready, and require no further signing
+The generated payloads are relay ready, and require no additional signing.

 ## Table of contents